tsgates/arch-wiki-markdown/wiki/NFS_Troubleshooting.md

 close-to-open policy.
 There are several approaches to solving this
 problem:

-> The nocto mount option
+The nocto mount option

-Note:The linux kernel doesn't seem to honour this option properly.
+Note:The linux kernel does not seem to honour this option properly.
 Files are still flushed when they're closed.

 Does your situation match these conditions?